Critical sets of random smooth functions on compact manifolds: A Kac-Rice type formula

 As we mentioned in the introduction, a key component in the proof of Theorem \ref{th: main} is an integral formula that describes the expected number of critical points as an integral over the background manifold $M$.
-The goal of this section is to state and prove this formula, and then give several probabilistic reformulations.

-The literature on random fields contains many formul{\ae} of this type, and their proofs follow the strategy pioneered by M. Kac and S. Rice, \cite{Kac,Rice}.
-As mentioned in the introduction, the general integral formula \cite[Thm.
-4.2]{BSZ2} or \cite[Thm.
-4.4]{DSZ1} covers the situation of interest to us.
-We believe that it would greatly benefit a geometrically inclined reader to see an alternate approach that does not follow the usual probabilistic pattern pioneered by Kac and Rice, but instead relies on the ubiquitous double-fibration trick in integral geometry, \cite{APF, GGS, N0}.
+The literature on random fields contains many formul{\ae} of this type, and their proofs follow the strategy pioneered by M. Kac and S. Rice, \cite{AT, AzWs, Kac,Rice}.

+We believe that it would greatly benefit a reader less fluent in the probabilistic language to first see the geometric origins of these formulae.
+For this reason we decided to include a complete proof of these formulae in our special case.
+Not surprisingly the ubiquitous double-fibration trick in integral geometry, \cite{APF, GGS, N0} will carry the day.
 As a matter of fact, our main integral formula (\ref{eq: KR}) contains as special cases the integral formul{\ae} of Chern-Lashof, \cite{CL} and Milnor, \cite{Mil}.
-We should perhaps describe the differences between the Kac-Rice approach and the double-fibration approach.

-Denote by $\delta_M$ the measure on $T^*M$ defined by the integration along the zero section.
-The Kac-Rice approach identifies the measure $\rho_g |dV_g|$ on $M$ as an average (in the space of measures on $M$) of the family of measures $\{\mu_\bu:= (d\bu)^*\delta_M;\;\;\bu\in\bsU_L\}$, where we denoted by $(d\bu)^*\delta_M$ the pullback in the sense of distributions of the measure $\delta_M$ via the map $d\bu: M\ra T^*M$.
-As is well known, \cite[Thm.
-8.4.2]{H1}, the pullback operation is well defined provided a certain micro-local transversality condition is satisfied.
-For this reason, the implementation of the Kac-Rice strategy requires two intermediary steps, namely replacing the measure $\delta_M$ with a regularization $\delta_M^\ve$ followed by a passage to limit $\ve\searrow 0$.

-The double-fibration approach is in some sense dual to the Kac-Rice approach.
-It leads immediately to a description of $\rho_g|dV_g|$ as the pushforward of a certain measure defined on the total space of a fibration $\pi: P\ra M$, and the bulk of the proof is devoted to explicitly computing this pushforwad.

 Suppose that $M$ is a smooth, compact, connected manifold without boundary.
 Set $m:=\dim M$.

 \begin{definition} (a) For any nonnegative integer $k$, any point $\bp\in M$ and any $f\in C^\infty(M)$ we will denote by $j_k(f,\bp)$ the $k$-th jet of $f$ at $\bp$.